Prayer tips from a modern day Christian mystic.

 End of Round One.

-Next, the newbies showed up.
-At least a dozen small, murky clouds made a dash for my chest and head.
-According to Master, a freshly cleaned and swept human body is highly desirable real estate for all manner of intrusive beings.
-Worse, the surest, quickest way to become unclean (get reentered) is to start casting judgments.
+Next, a new wave of squatters dive-bombed us.
+A large number of dirty clouds rushed for our tummy, chest, and head.
+According to Christ, a freshly cleansed human body is highly desirable real estate for all manner of demons.
+That said, the surest and quickest way to become unclean (get reentered) is to cast judgment on them.
 This is equally true in human relationships.

 God’s truth: humans make lousy judges.
 Because we exist from minute to minute we cannot discern another being’s inner state of good or evil.
 As stated, I am just a child.
 Only God knows these things.
 I do not cast judgment on anyone, be they an angel, family member, animal, demon, or a shadowy someone on the street.
 Instead I trust God to keep me clean.

 So when the fresh troops dropped in I did not view them as “evil spirits.”
 I thought to them loudly, “Hey!
 Jesus is here!
 Come on down!”
 Same as the first wave, the newbies were repelled by my thoughts.
 They reversed course, scattered, and fled.

 The evening skirmish saw a rare event: the light mixed in with the goons.
 Perhaps to ensure success, several luminous, blue-white shafts of light raced down at us.
 As each shaft neared the blankets it formed an arch shape, curled around our abdomen, and entered us.
 One small cloud tarried near my mouth for a while.
 I supposed that this bright little guy wanted me to inhale him.
 So I did that.
 A strong scent of myrrh graced my mouth and nostrils.